openwebdocs/mdn-bcd-collector/DESIGN.md

 ]
 ```

-Status `400 Bad Request` is returned if the results do not match the expected
-format.

 #### Parameters

-`for`: The test URL the results are for. (required)
+- `for`: The test URL the results are for. (required)

 #### Response

 Status `201 Created` if the results were saved.
-The results are put in
-server-side session storage.
+The results are put in server-side session storage.
+Status `400 Bad Request` is returned if the results do not match the expected format.

 ### List results